fairuzald/WBD-13522057-Portfolio/README.md

 The website is deployed using [Vercel](https://vercel.com).
 You can visit the live version here: [https://portfolio.fairuzald.site/](https://portfolio.fairuzald.site/).

-To deploy the website yourself using Vercel, follow these steps:

-1. Sign up for a Vercel account.
-2. Link your GitHub repository containing the website's code.
-3. Vercel will automatically detect your project as a static site and deploy it.
-4. Once deployed, you'll receive a custom URL (e.g., `https://your-site-name.vercel.app`) or link your custom domain as I did for my portfolio.

 ## Highlights

-- **Performance and SEO:** Achieved a >97 score on Google PageSpeed Insights for both mobile and desktop.
+- **Performance and SEO:** Achieved a 100 score on Google PageSpeed Insights for both mobile and desktop.
 - **Development from Scratch:** Built without the use of CSS frameworks, pre-built templates, or Generative AI.
 - **Key Design Choices:** Explained the reasons behind the decisions, such as responsive layout, typography, and accessibility considerations.
 - **First Render Animation:** Implemented an engaging animation on first render to create a memorable user experience while maintaining performance.